Union of Random Trees and Applications: Introduction

 \section{Introduction}

 One of the most basic questions in probability is the following: Given a set $A$ and two randomly chosen subsets $X$ and $Y$, what is the probability that $X$ and $Y$ intersect?
 Moreover, we can ask about the distribution of the random variable $|X\cup Y|$.
-This natural question arises in many different contexts; in particular, it has been studied in the context of graphs.\\ \\ Let $G$ be a graph on $n$ vertices, and let $H$ be some unlabeled graph with at most $n$ vertices.
+This natural question arises in many different contexts.
+In particular, it has been studied in the context of graphs.\\ \\ Let $G$ be a labeled graph on $n$ vertices, and let $H$ be some unlabeled graph with at most $n$ vertices.
 Let $\mathcal{S}(H)$ be the set of subgraphs of $G$ which are isomorphic to $H$.
 If we choose $H_1,H_2\in \mathcal{S}(H)$ independently, uniformly at random, we can ask ``what is the probability that $H_1$ and $H_2$ intersect?"
-It is clear that if $G=K_n$ and if $H$ is of fixed size, then the said probability tends to zero as $n$ tends to infinity.
-However, this is not necessarily the case when the size of $H$ varies with $n$. \\ \\ In 1980, Aspvall and Liang solved the dinner table problem: if $n$ people are seated at a circular table for two meals, what is the probability that no two people sit next to each other for both meals?
-This question can be phrased naturally in terms of graph theory: if we choose two Hamiltonian cycles uniformly at random, what is the probability that they are disjoint?
-Aspvall and Liang showed that this probability approaches $1/e^2$ as $n$ goes to infinity \cite{aspvall1980diner}. \\ \\ In 1986, Janson studied the distribution of the number of edges in the union of random trees.
-In particular, if we let $\tau(G)$ denote the set of trees in a graph $G$, then: \begin{theorem}[{\cite[Theorem 3]{Janson1986}}]Let $T_1,\ldots,T_k$ be chosen independently, uniformly at random from $\tau(K_n)$.
-Define $M_n=k(n-1)-|\cup_i T_i|$.
-Then: where the convergence is in distribution and $Po(k(k-1))$ is the Poisson distribution with parameter $k(k-1)$. \end{theorem} In this paper we extend this results to allow $k$ to grow with $n$.
-Let $\alpha\in\left(0,\frac{1}{11}\right)$ be a fixed constant.
-In particular we show: \begin{theorem} Let $k=O(n^\alpha)$ be an integer.
-Let $T_1,\ldots,T_k$ be chosen independently, uniformly at random from $\tau(K_n)$.
-Define $M_n:=k(n-1)-|\cup_i T_i|$.
-Then the total variation distance between $M_n$ and $Po(k(k-1))$ goes to $0$.
-More specifically,
+It is clear that if $G=K_n$ and if $H$ is of fixed size, then the probability tends to zero as $n$ tends to infinity.
+However, this is not necessarily the case when the size of $H$ varies with $n$. \\ \\ In 1980, Aspvall and Liang solved what they call the ``dinner table problem": if $n$ people are seated at a circular table for two meals, what is the probability that no two people sit next to each other for both meals?
+This question can be phrased naturally in terms of graph theory: if we independently choose two Hamiltonian cycles in $K_n$ uniformly at random, what is the probability that they are disjoint?
+Aspvall and Liang showed that this probability approaches $1/e^2$ as $n$ goes to infinity \cite{aspvall1980diner}.
+The size of the intersections of other types of random subgraphs were studied in \cite{bender1999}. \\ \\ In 1986, Janson studied the distribution of the number of edges in the union of random trees.
+Let $t(G)$ denote the set of spanning subtrees in a graph $G$.
+Let $Po(\lambda)$ denote the Poisson distribution with parameter $\lambda$, whose distribution is given by \begin{theorem}[{\cite[Theorem 3]{Janson1986}}]Fix a positive integer $k$.
+Let $T_1,\ldots,T_k$ be chosen independently, uniformly at random from $t(K_n)$.
+Define $M_n=k(n-1)-|\cup_i E(T_i)|$.
+Then where the convergence is in distribution. \end{theorem} In this paper we extend this results to allow $k$ to grow with $n$. \begin{theorem} Let $\alpha \in (0, 1/9)$ be a fixed constant, and let $k=O(n^\alpha)$ be a positive integer.
+Let $T_1,\ldots,T_k$ be chosen independently, uniformly at random from $t(K_n)$.
+Define $M_n:=k(n-1)-|\cup_i E(T_i)|$.
+Then,